kimhart/Brew-Hub-Wiki/README.md

-# Welcome to Project 2: BrewHub Wiki
+# Project 2: BrewHub Wiki

 ## Description
-*Company X* needed an easy way for colleagues to communicate internally.
-With this full-stack web app, team members can post company information, write articles, and publicly share insights and memos.
-This collaborative tool helps *Company X* stay connected and meet their goals.
+*Brewery X* needed an easy way for colleagues and beer lovers to communicate about brewery events, new beer, and homebrewing tips.
+With this full-stack web app, users can read, write and edit shared articles surrounding craft beer culture.

 ## Check it out!